The Future of Point of Sale

-Only just over half of consumers (54%) globally say they feel safe shopping in-store today.
-But nearly three-quarters in the US who tried curbside pickup said they’ll continue to do so.
+Only a little over half of consumers (54%) globally say they feel safe shopping in-store today and nearly three-quarters of consumers in the US who’ve tried curbside pickup said that they will continue to do so.

-Joe Kamara, one of Manhattan Associates solutions executives, agreed curbside pickup, along with ‘buy online, pickup in-store’ (BOPIS) - also known as ‘click & collect’ - are two of the many reasons why traditional retail store POS has had to adapt.
+Joe Kamara, one of Manhattan Associates’ solutions executives, agreed curbside pickup, along with ‘buy online, pickup in-store’ (BOPIS) - also known as ‘click & collect’ - are two of the many reasons why traditional retail store point of sale solutions (POS) has had to adapt.

 TREND #1: FLEXIBLE TRANSACTIONAL CAPABILITY